herpiko/unk/README.md

 <img width="650" src="/images/components-2.jpg">

 Bumpons added as rubber foot.
-Also another neodyum magnet to force the wrist rest stick with the board.
+Also another neodymium magnet to force the wrist rest stick with the board.

 <img width="650" src="/images/bumpon.jpg">